Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Breakfast, sir?”
 Roberto asked, part of the usual morning ritual.
 I nodded to him in response.
 “The usual, the ‘washoku’, or the, ahem, child menu?”

 Due to the many guests that currently live in this place, the servants had become used to preparing several styles of meals.
 My taste in cuisine sometimes clashed with what was traditionally prepared by those working in the old castle.
 Though Saki had eaten whatever she was given previously, the temptation to request what she wanted now invited some extra input.
-Furthermore, Yi Long and Chrys had preferences of their own, derived by what I was used to making for them.
+Furthermore, Yi Long and Chrys had preferences of their own, derived from what I was used to making for them.

-Since it seemed like a permanent adjustment going forward, I drew up a menu for them to choose from, categorizing the dishes into sections based on who’s taste it suited most.
+Since it seemed like a permanent adjustment going forward, I drew up a menu for them to choose from, categorizing the dishes into sections based on whose taste it suited most.
 Aside from the ‘usual’ menu that they were already accustomed to making, there were the specials that I reinvented, the ‘washoku’ cuisine of Sanshiro that drew similarities to Japan, and the ‘child’s menu’ made up of the young ones’ favorites.

 I eyed the tray in Roberto’s hand.
 One dish had slabs of boar bacon and some grilled tomatoes.
 Another was a bowl of miso soup with rice and pickled vegetables.
 Finally, the last dish was simply a stack of pancakes.